What are the Medicare Part D abbreviations: EA BA DS AE in the plan benefit type?

 standard defined Medicare Part D definition (for example, does the Medicare drug plan have a standard initial deductible, fixed 25% cost-sharing, and standard Initial Coverage Limit).

-As background, each year the Centers for Medicare and Medicaid Services (CMS) releases a set of parameters for the standard defined Medicare drug plan coverage and a Medicare plan that follows this CMS model are termed defined standard (DS) drug plans.
-Medicare drug plans that are equivalent to the CMS defined standard Part D benefit are termed actuarially equivalent (AE) standard or basic alternative (BA).
-Medicare drug plans that exceed or deviate from the defined CMS standard coverage are termed enhanced alternative (EA) Medicare drug plans.
+each year the Centers for Medicare and Medicaid Services (CMS) releases a set of parameters for the annual standard defined Medicare drug plan coverage and a Medicare plan that follows this CMS model are termed Defined Standard (DS) drug plans.
+Medicare drug plans that are equivalent to the CMS defined standard Part D benefit are termed Actuarially Equivalent (AE) standard or Basic Alternative (BA).
+Medicare drug plans that exceed or deviate from the defined CMS standard Part D coverage are termed Enhanced Alternative (EA) Medicare drug plans.

-More about how to define the different plan types.
+More about the Medicare Part D plan benefit types.

 CMS adds the following summary of the different types of Medicare plans:

-The information paraphrased below is from Chapter 5 of CMS Publication
+The information below is from Chapter 5 of CMS Publication

 100-18 Medicare Prescription Drug Benefit Manual which gives more